Hi, welcome to the team. I’m so glad you are here at $COMPANY.

 In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I’ll ask for feedback on my performance.
 At our following review, the process differs thusly: I’ll review you against our prior OKRs, and I’ll introduce new OKRs (if necessary).
 Rinse and repeat.

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in our 1:1s.
 I am going to ask you for feedback in 1:1s regularly.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.
 I believe building a healthy feedback culture is a cornerstone of building high trust relationships.

 Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with agreement.

 I go to a lot of meetings.
 I deliberately run with my calendar publicly visible.
 If you have a question about a meeting on my calendar, ask me.
 If a meeting is private or confidential, its title and attendees will be hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

 My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
-If I am attending a meeting, I’d prefer starting on time.
+If I am attending a meeting, I’d prefer to start on time.
 If I am running a meeting, I will start that meeting on time.
 If it’s not clear to me why I am in a meeting, I will ask for clarification on my attendance.

 If you send me a presentation deck a reasonable amount of time before a meeting, I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.